sipsorcery-org/sipsorcery/examples/webrtccmdline/README.md

  - From a WebRTC enabled browser using over web sockets for signalling.
  - By generating base64 encoded offers and answers and pasting between WebRTC peers.
- - Using [node-dss](https://github.com/bengreenier/node-dss) as a very simple signalling between WebRTC ppers.
+ - Using the siprocery.cloud echo server https://sipsorcery.cloud/sipsorcery/echo/offer.

 ## Web Sockets